-The group meets periodically during the academic year, it will host events with relevant guest speakers as part of the InCHIP lecture series, and hosts an information/discussion listserv to share research ideas and funding opportunities.
+The group hosts events with relevant guest speakers and an information/discussion listserv to share research ideas and funding opportunities.

-The InCHIP HIV Research Interest Group Leadership Team is comprised of UConn-based faculty and is headed by:
+The HIV Research Interest Group is headed by:

 To join the HIV RIG, please fill out the form below: